 non-payment, the notice must now also include:

-Seal information and registration number of the worker who cut
+- Seal information and registration number of the worker who cut the electricity, or

 ask to execute retail sales agreements, bilateral agreements and/or

 distribution company agrees, invoicing will be based on a mutually

 used (or allowed to be used) by public entities for:

 - Electronic communication or public safety.

 Please see this link for full text of the Amendment Regulation (only available in Turkish).